roggc/react-context-slices/README.md

 export const { useSlice, Provider } = getHookAndProviderFromSlices({
   count: defineSlice<number, boolean>({
-    initialArg: true, // initialArg must be boolean in this case
+    initialArg: true, // 'initialArg' must be boolean in this case
     init: (condition: boolean) => (condition ?
-0 : -1), // the init function must return number and accept as a parameter a boolean.
+0 : -1), // the 'init' function must return number and accept as a parameter a boolean.
     reducer: (state, { type }) => {
       // 'action' type can be any, 'state' must be number switch (type) {